dingxiao/dari/docs/documentation/tutorial.md

 list could grow to be hundreds or thousands of records.
 This query is no longer feasible because it is similar to the SQL `IN` clause where you have `id IN (answerId1, answerId2, answerId3)`.
-As the list grows larger as does the query execution time.
+As the list grows larger as does the query execution time, and more bytes are needed to transfer the query.
 Let's try to alter our model to avoid this situation and still be able to answer our question.
 We'll remove the answers List from the Poll object and instead place a Poll field on the Answer class.

+We also need to update our Poll helper methods to accomodate the new model.
+Here are the updated methods along with a new `getAnswers()` method that relies on a query instead of the instance variable we just removed.
 Here are the updated class files.

 {% highlight java %}
 public class Poll extends Record {